This is how you easily create a sustainable mobility plan

 Creating a sustainable mobility plan becomes easier with these 5 tips.

-Previously, as an employer, you reimbursed a maximum of €0.19 per kilometer to your employees.
+Previously, as an employer, you reimbursed a maximum of €0.21 per kilometer to your employees.
 Regardless of whether it was commuting or business kilometers and regardless of whether they actually traveled.
 During vacations or illness, it simply continued.

 This has since changed considerably.
-For example, the maximum tax-free kilometer allowance has been increased to €0.21 per kilometer as of 2023, and as an employer you have to deal with other challenges.
+For example, the maximum tax-free kilometer allowance has been increased to €0.23 per kilometer as of 2023, and as an employer you have to deal with other challenges.
 Consider, for instance, the desire of employees to work from home or not, the importance of sustainable solutions and the obligation to keep track of CO2 emissions from work-related kilometers.
 How do you deal with this properly?
 And how do you encourage sustainable mobility among your employees?
 The answer is: make a clear plan.
 These 5 points will help you draw up a sustainable mobility plan.

 Point 1: Sustainability

 This differentiated kilometer reimbursement encourages employees to choose sustainable transportation… Think of the bicycle, electric car, public transport or walking.
-For example, give a kilometer reimbursement of € 0.37.
-Of which €0.21 is untaxed (net) and €0.16 is taxed (gross).
+For example, give a kilometer reimbursement of € 0.40.
+Of which €0.23 is untaxed (net) and €0.17 is taxed (gross).
 Encouraging carpooling with a small reimbursement is of course also among the options.

-Tip: The amount is € 2.15 per day.
-You can increase this amount and keep it net using the free space in the WKR (working expenses scheme).
-If there is no space in the WKR, then € 2.15 remains net and everything above it is grossed up.
-NOTE.
-The WKR was increased to 3% in 2023, more info at De Belastingdienst.
+Tip: The amount of €2.35 is per day is what you are allowed to pay out net.
+You can increase this amount and keep it net by using the free space in the WKR (working expenses scheme).
+If there is no room in the WKR, then € 2.35 remains net and everything above it is gross.

 Point 2: Declarations